nystudio107/craft-webperf/README.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Webperf

-You can also install Retour via the **Plugin Store** in the Craft Control Panel.
+You can also install Webperf via the **Plugin Store** in the Craft Control Panel.

 ## Webperf Overview